Snowflake Tutorial

 Storage Layer

 You can store any structured or semi-structured data in Snowflake.
-All the tasks related to data are handled through SQL query operations.
+All data-related tasks are handled through SQL queries.

-This layer manages all aspects of stored data, such as file size, compression, structure, metadata, and many others.
+This layer manages all aspects of stored data, including file size, compression, structure, metadata, and more.

 For example, the data stored in the cloud is transformed into a compressed, optimized columnar format in this layer.